SAREC-Lab/HazardStudy/hazardgroups.md

-__HG1: Collissions between multiple UAVs, or UAVs and other objects__ [[Hazard Tree]](human-interaction-hazards/collisions.md)
+__HG1: Collisions between multiple UAVs, or UAVs and other objects__ [[Hazard Tree]](human-interaction-hazards/collisions.md)

-Add some text here!!!
+Hazards related to collisions between multiple UAVs and/or UAVs and other objects.
+These hazards occur when a UAV flies too close to the ground or loses geolocation so that it crashes into the ground or buildings.
+Ground-based collisions can also occur when an operator assumes manual control during the mission without full situational awareness or without skills to operator the UAV.
+Finally, hazards occur when multiple UAVs crash into each other in midair.
 ___

 __HG2: Loss of communication with the UAV__